 Active mind body (“we”, “our” or “us”) recognise the trust you are placing in us through your dealings with us.
 We do everything we can to maintain that trust.
-Our staff are employed on the basis that they will protect information about you.
+Our instructors are employed on the basis that they will protect information about you.
 This is our corporate standard.
 Under law, your rights to privacy are also protected.
 Privacy laws place strict requirements on us to treat certain information collected as confidential, to store your information securely and to allow you easy access to check and correct your information.

 When do we collect information about you?